KemiHinks/RestaurantInsights/explanatory.md

 1) What are most popular items on the menu?
 2) What is the most popular cuisine on the menu?
-3) How many items are ordered on average per order?
+3) How many items are ordered on average per transaction?
-4) What is the average amount spent per order?
+4) What is the transaction amount?
 5) How are sales performing over time?
 6) What is the busiest day of the week (what days are most orders put through)?
 7) What day of the week performs best revenue wise?